janusqa/blazorstore/BLAZOR.md

 https://learn.microsoft.com/en-us/aspnet/core/blazor/tooling?view=aspnetcore-8.0&pivots=windows

 1. Create Project
-   1. NB THIS WILL CREATE THE ACTUAL ROOT PROJECT FOLDER FOR YOU, SO DO NOT START FROM WITHING A ROOT FOLDER PER SAY OR YOU WILL GET ERRORS AND WARNINGS!!!
+   1. NB THIS WILL CREATE THE ACTUAL ROOT PROJECT FOLDER FOR YOU, SO DO NOT START FROM WITHIN A ROOT FOLDER PER SAY OR YOU WILL GET ERRORS AND WARNINGS!!!
    2. dotnet new blazor -o [<PROJECTNAME>] (for interactive server-side rendering aka blazor server) ...
 OR ...
    3. dotnet new blazor -int WebAssembly -o [<PROJECTNAME>] (for client-side rendering ONLY aka blazor wasm) ...
 OR ...
    4. dotnet new blazor -int Auto -o [<PROJECTNAME>] (for client-side and server-side rendering crated at same time)